kernel-community/convo-app/src/content/blog/welcome-to-convo.md

 ## Start a Convo

 We're just getting started, and we'd love for you to be part of this journey.
-Join us in shaping the future of community conversations.
+Join us in shaping the future of community conversations: https://t.me/startaconvo.